reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/psc8y/ManagedObjects/Get-ManagedObjectCount.md

 Accept wildcard characters: False
 ```

-### -Text
+### -Owner
-Search for managed objects where any property value is equal to the given one.
+List of managed objects that are owned by the given username.
-Only string values are supported.

 ```yaml
 Type: String